-Cable Releases or remote shutter releases are mechanisms that, when attached to the camera, allow photographers to operate their cameras from a distance.
-They generally consist of a length of cable or lead with a plug on one end connected to the camera and a switch lock and release button on the other.
+Remote shutter releases, AKA cable releases, are mechanisms that are dedicated to your camera and when attached allow the photographer to operate the cameras from a distance.
+They either come similar to a TV remote with buttons for flash operation as well as a shutter button or they may consist of a length of cable or lead with a plug on one end to connect to the camera and a switch lock and release button on the other end.

 After investing in one, you'll wonder what you ever did without it!